-Our dog training Los Angeles boot camp includes boarding and training and is designed for optimal dog learning.
+Our dog training Los Angeles boot camp, boarding and training is not only for aggressive dog training, and separation anxiety training but designed for all dog anxiety problems and optimal for dog obedience training and learning.
 All dogs and their parents will learn a tremendous amount during their Boot Camp in Los Angeles.
 Dogs that require extra work in certain problem areas or have special needs will thrive as well.

 Boarding and training is also designed for dog parents with busy schedules that don’t have the time, expertise, or skill to work with their dog.
 We will pick up and drop off your pet(s) so that they can be trained with renowned and Certified Behaviorist and Trainer Russell Hartstein, CDBC, CPDT for dog boot camp Los Angeles, training, and boarding for one week or longer to give them the best education a family and dog can get!

 Private one-on-one learning customized by Russell Hartstein for your unique dog.
 Russell recognizes the individual spirit of each dog he serves.
 Each Boot Camp is customized by Russell based on each dog’s unique learning style:

 Your dog boot camp will comprise of dog training, behavior modification, and dog boarding.
 Dog boot camp will take place in a private five-acre, fully fenced-in behavior and training facility.
 During boot camp, your dog will receive one-on-one, 100% undivided personal care, and attention and be taught by a master Certified Dog Behavior Consultant (CDBC) (fewer than 200 worldwide!) and Certified Professional Dog Trainer (CPDT), Russell Hartstein.